WallarooLabs/blog.wallaroolabs.com/content/post/secret-sauce.md

 - Exactly-once processing
 - How we use Lineage-driven Fault Injection to test Wallaroo

 If you would like a demo or to talk about how Wallaroo can help your business today, please get in touch by emailing [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).
-Currently, Wallaroo has C++, Python and Pony APIs, with Go and JavaScript on the roadmap.
-We have a good solid core of the product in place and are looking to talk to you, our potential customers, to help us prioritize future work.